RuanGuojie/Nitrogen-status-estimation/README.md

 **Dateset**
 is private.

-**We would appreciate it if you used our code and considered citing our paper.**
+**We would appreciate it if you use our code and consider citing our paper.**